torgiren/devops_blog/content/idea_devops_dev_devices_1_en.rst

 /dev/random and /dev/urandom
 ----------------------------

-``/dev/random`` and ``/dev/urandom`` devices return random data from kernel entropy pool, but they differ in their behavior in case of emptying pool.
+``/dev/random`` and ``/dev/urandom`` devices return random data from kernel entropy pool, but they differ in their behavior in case of an emptying pool.
-In case of ``/dev/random``, read operation is being blocked until new random data will be generated, while ``/dev/urandom`` will generate pseudorandom data and return them immediately.
+In the case of ``/dev/random``, read operation is being blocked until new random data will be generated, while ``/dev/urandom`` will generate pseudorandom data and return them immediately.
-So ``/dev/urandom`` device is used more often, because it is never blocked, but ``/dev/random`` is recommended when data has to be truly random and won't be vulnerable to RNG attacks.
+So ``/dev/urandom`` device is used more often because it is never blocked, but ``/dev/random`` is recommended when data has to be truly random and won't be vulnerable to RNG attacks.
 Ex. while generating private keys and other security data.

 The current available entropy size in poll is stored in ``/proc/sys/kernel/random/entropy_avail`` file